All posts

 Do I need to register my US LLC with the CAC in Nigeria?

-Only if the US LLC is "carrying on business in Nigeria" under CAMA 2020 Section 78.
-Operating the LLC remotely from Nigeria — selling digital products or services to international customers — does not by itself constitute carrying on business in Nigeria.
-If the LLC has a physical office in Nigeria, employs people in Nigeria, or derives income from Nigerian customers, CAC registration as an external company may be required.
-A Nigerian corporate lawyer with cross-border experience provides clarity on this classification for specific situations.
+Only if the LLC is "carrying on business in Nigeria" under CAMA 2020 Section 78.
+Selling digital products to international customers from a Lagos apartment does not meet that threshold.
+If the LLC has a Nigerian office, Nigerian employees, or Nigerian customers, it might.
+A Nigerian corporate lawyer with cross-border experience can sort out the classification.

 Is there a US-Nigeria tax treaty?

-No. As of March 2026, Nigeria and the United States do not have a comprehensive income tax treaty.
-Nigeria has tax treaties with approximately 15 countries (including the UK, Canada, France, and China), but the United States is not among them.
-This means there is no treaty mechanism to avoid double taxation — Nigerian founders may pay taxes to both the IRS (on US-source income) and FIRS (on worldwide income).
-Unilateral relief under PITA Section 11 may partially offset double taxation, but the absence of a treaty makes the tax position less favorable than for founders from treaty-partner countries.
+No. Nigeria has tax treaties with about 15 countries (UK, Canada, France, China, among others), but the US is not on the list.
+Without a treaty, there is no formal mechanism to avoid double taxation.
+You may owe taxes to both the IRS (on US-source income) and FIRS (on worldwide income).
+PITA Section 11 offers some unilateral relief, but it is less favorable than treaty-based provisions.

-The LLC structure provides value beyond currency arbitrage: access to Stripe, US banking, international payment processing, and credibility with global clients.
-If the Naira strengthens (as it briefly did in mid-2024 after CBN reforms), the Naira-equivalent value of USD revenue decreases, but the structural access to global payment rails remains.
-The currency component amplifies the benefit during depreciation but is not the sole justification for the entity.
+The LLC's value is not purely currency-driven.
+Stripe access, US banking, and credibility with global clients remain regardless of the exchange rate.
+If the Naira strengthens (as it briefly did in mid-2024 after CBN reforms), your USD revenue buys fewer Naira, but the payment infrastructure still works.
+The currency component amplifies the benefit during depreciation -- it is not the whole case.

 Can I use Paystack instead of forming a US LLC?

-For Nigeria-focused or Africa-focused businesses, Paystack alone may be sufficient.
-Paystack accepts Nigerian entities and processes payments in NGN and select African currencies.
-A US LLC is necessary when: (a) the product is priced in USD for a global audience, (b) customers expect Stripe checkout, (c) you need a US bank account, or (d) you plan to raise from US investors.
-The two are not mutually exclusive — many Nigerian founders use both Paystack (for African customers) and Stripe via US LLC (for international customers).
+If your customers are in Africa, Paystack alone may be enough.
+It accepts Nigerian entities and processes NGN and select African currencies.
+You need the US LLC when: (a) the product is priced in USD for a global audience, (b) customers expect Stripe checkout, (c) you need a US bank account, or (d) you plan to raise from US investors.
+Many Nigerian founders use both.

 Key Takeaways

-• The Naira's collapse from 460/USD to 1,420/USD has tripled formation costs in local currency terms — but also tripled the Naira-equivalent value of USD revenue earned through a US LLC.
+• The Naira's collapse from 460 to 1,420/USD tripled formation costs in Naira -- but also tripled the Naira value of USD revenue earned through the LLC.

-• CAMA 2020 does not require CAC registration of the US LLC unless the LLC is "carrying on business in Nigeria" — remote operation of a US LLC selling to international customers does not trigger this requirement.
+• CAMA 2020 does not require CAC registration unless the LLC is "carrying on business in Nigeria."
+Remote operation selling internationally does not trigger it.

-• For VC fundraising, Delaware C-Corp (via Stripe Atlas) is the standard.
-For bootstrapping, Wyoming LLC offers lower cost with a conversion path to C-Corp when fundraising becomes relevant.
+• For VC fundraising: Delaware C-Corp (Stripe Atlas).
+For bootstrapping: Wyoming LLC, with a conversion path when fundraising starts.

 References